CasparKielwein/Aaargh/Classes.md

 They only have one static "dimension" of diversification in their Scum and Villainy feature but the Sneak Attack discipline has many more branching points where choices influence the character than disciplines of other classes.

-Most Rogue Discipline cost power point.
+Most Rogue Discipline cost Power-Point.
 Unlike the Fighter (or Wizard Cantrips) there are very few free Maneuvers.

 Maneuvers give mostly buffs and movement effects.